 What is Cost of Attendance?

 Cost of Attendance (COA) is the approximate amount it will cost you to attend college for an academic year.
-COA is comprised of direct costs that are billed by the college and indirect costs that are not billed by the college.
+COA is comprised of direct costs that are billed by the University and indirect costs that are not billed by the University.
 Direct costs include items such as tuition, fees and housing charges if residing on campus.
 Indirect costs include estimates for expenses that you are likely to incur such as books and supplies, transportation, personal and living (off campus) expenses.

 Students who are applying for admission may find information about our merit scholarships at the following links:

 Continuing students enrolled at St. Joseph's University should frequently check the financial aid section of the MySJC student portal for an updated listing of external scholarship opportunities.